 Wednesday, October 23rd

 I know you have lots of specific questions about what you might need, how to pull things together, where to find things and the best way to dress different body types (Stay tuned for an in depth post to dive into this).

 Add your questions below in the comments, and join us for a Facebook LIVE Q&A on Wednesday, October 23rd from 7:30 – 8:30 EST

 Enjoy your new space and the fresh start!

 Your closet won’t always look this great.
 Life will get busy, and you’ll need to regroup.
 The good news is it will be so much easier to keep it tidy now that you have a system.
-I follow this process twice a year only it doesn’t take four weeks; it takes about an hour to get back on track.
+I follow this process twice a year, only it doesn’t take four weeks; it takes about an hour to get back on track.

 Remember that your wardrobe is ever evolving.
 You’ll never be “done.”
 There will always be something on your shopping list, an item that needs to be replaced or a new look you want to try.
 I hope that after this exercise, you start to hold your purchases to a higher standard and realize you don’t need so much, you just need the right options for you.